Text our care team

 SAINT Protocol (Stanford Accelerated Intelligent Neuromodulation Therapy)

-The SAINT protocol represents one of the most advanced and personalized approaches to accelerated TMS treatment.
+The SAINT protocol represents an advanced and personalized approaches to accelerated TMS treatment.
 Developed at Stanford University, this protocol combines several innovative elements that distinguish it from other TMS approaches:

-• Neuronavigation: SAINT uses MRI-guided precision targeting to identify the exact location for stimulation in each individual patient's brain, ensuring optimal treatment delivery.
+• fMRI: SAINT uses MRI-guided precision targeting to identify the exact location for stimulation in each individual patient's brain, ensuring optimal treatment delivery. fMRI is an imaging technique to measure activity in the brain.
+A paper provided in Nature Methods gives a detailed protocol (this is a highly technical paper, but the pictures on page 6 give an idea of the patient experience).

 • Accelerated Schedule: The protocol delivers 10 sessions per day (50 total sessions) over just 5 consecutive days, similar to the 5-Day Accelerated protocol.